RandomFeatures/RF-2D-Engine-Cpp/README.md

 * GUI - I never finished my plan to make a GUI that loaded from XML.
 So this one still has to be built in code, BUT it is broken up into controls like buttons, textboxes, labels, etc. Each with event and customizable properties.
 So it is rather easy to assemble a GUI.
 * Lua Scripts - All of the AI, Spells, maps, etc. are controlled by Lua scripts.
 * Effects - The game has several environmental effects like shadows, fog, clouds, snow, ect. that are not that easy to pull off in a 2D environment.
+* A good examples of: an isometric version of A-Star, a Game State manager and a working game and lobby server

 ## Game Development Tool Set
 The tool set I made for actually building the game is also here on GitHub